heubych/uTradeFi_Documentation/docs/risk.md

 !> Underwriters are exposed to the overall pool performance.
 When the overall pool grows due to the increase of the prices of the synthetic assets, underwriters will suffer losses.

-### Safe-guard: Automatic liquidation of losing synthetic trackers
+### Safe-guard: Automatic conversion of synthetic trackers

 Loss making synthetic trackers are automatically converted back to Ether once 80% of the invested capital is gone.
 The automatic conversion of the losing synthetic trackers cap the amount of loss investors might experience.
 Therefore investors should never be in a position where they lost more than the invested capital.